-According to one study, 43% of cyber attacks target small businesses.
+According to one study, 43% of all cyber attacks target small businesses.

-And unfortunately, only about 14% of small businesses are prepared to adequately deal with a cyber attack.
-As a small-medium size business owner, it’s important crucial to understand the importance of cybersecurity and take proactive measures to protect your customer data, trade secrets, and digital infrastructure.
+Unfortunately, only about 14% of small businesses are prepared to adequately deal with a cyber attack.
+As a small or medium-sized business owner, it’s crucial to understand the importance of cybersecurity and take proactive steps to protect your customer data, trade secrets, and digital infrastructure.

 Recognizing the potential consequences of a cyber attack is the first step in prioritizing cybersecurity.
 Breaches can result in reputational damage, financial loss, legal liabilities, and even the permanent closure of your business.